 We draw first on methods to logically represent intervals, most notably the work of Allen et al. [1].
 Allen identified 13 unique relationships between two intervals and developed a logic capable of representing each of them.
-This work has been substantially reinforced by work in the data mining community [14, 27, 19].
-However, Allen's work does not address the relationships created by point and interval events, or the absence of an event, both of which our users have expressed to be critical components of their work.
+This work has been substantially reinforced by work in the data mining community [16, 28, 20].